 Appointment or transfer to a higher-level position with expanded job responsibilities and a different job title.

-Recommendations for promotion are normally initiated by the employee’s immediate Supervisor and must be endorsed by the Division Head with final approval by the President.
+Recommendations for promotion are initiated by the employee’s immediate Supervisor and must be endorsed by the Division Head, VP, and Executive VP or Chief of Staff with final approval by the President.
+Refer to the Personnel Change Request Procedure.

 An employee may be transferred from one department to another without going through the normal transfer or promotion process when the administration considers the move to be in the best interest of the college and/or the employee.
 An employee may be reassigned to another area, given additional duties or responsibilities, or have duties or responsibilities reassigned.

-Employees usually considered ineligible for promotions and transfers include those with less than three months of full-time continuous service at Durham Tech and an employee whose conduct and performance are unacceptable in a current position.
+Employees usually considered ineligible for promotions and transfers include those with less than three months of full-time continuous service at Durham Tech and an employee whose conduct and performance are unacceptable in their current position and are in an active performance management process.

 Reduction in Force Policy